tluyben/gopilot/README.md

 - Interactive prompt input mode
 - Automatic formatting of Go files using goimports
 - Option to automatically merge changes into main and delete the feature branch
+- Option to remove the current branch and move back to the main branch

 ## Prerequisites